Table of Contents[Hide][Show]

 Where is Elkhart Lake, WI?

-Elkhart Lake is just about 2-1/2 hours north of Chicago and less than a 6-hour drive from the Twin Cities in Minnesota.
-If you’re coming from Michigan, consider taking the SS Badger carferry across Lake Michigan.
-The ferry’s port in Manitowoc, WI is only about 40 minutes from Elkhart Lake.
+If you’re coming from out of state, Elkhart Lake is about 2 1/2 hours north of Chicago and less than a 6-hour drive from the Twin Cities in Minnesota.
+If you’re coming from Michigan, the SS Badger car ferry will take you across Lake Michigan.
+You’ll pull into the ferry’s Wisconsin port of Manitowoc, which is only 40 minutes from Elkhart Lake.

 For more information about Elkhart Lake, check out their website or call 1-877-355-4278.